jsonMartin/readwise-mirror/README.md

 ### How It Works

 1. **File Matching**
-   - Uses Dataview to find files with matching `readwise_url`
+   - Uses MetadataCache to find files with matching `readwise_url`
    - Checks all vault locations, not just the Readwise folder
    - Honors existing file structure